poppenhuis /

 Want to mount a 3rd party manifest?

-Your 3rd party manifest will be merged with poppenhuis's 1st party manifest, and the manifest URL will be stored in ?manifest= query param so you can share your collections with others.
+Your 3rd party manifest will be merged with poppenhuis's 1st party manifest, and the manifest URL will be stored in

 type Manifest = User[];